leonmeka/sortql-cli/readme.md

 ### 5. Want to watch for changes?

 Addtionally, you can specify if you want to watch for changes.
-This will automatically re-run the queries whenever a file or directory is added, removed, or modified.
+This will automatically re-run the queries whenever a file or folder is added, removed, or modified.

 ```bash
 ?
 Do you want to watch the directory for changes and rerun queries? (y/N) y